See the Story Index for Wael Abdelgawad’s other stories.

 She smiled ruefully.
 “I’ve always been one for lost causes.”
 Again she studied me, her eyes roaming from my worn shoes and bandaged arm to my battered fedora.
 “Lost puppies too,” she added.

-Zenobia ran her fingers along the edge of the counter, fingering a dent in the wood.
+Zenobia fingered the buttons on her coat.
 “She used to talk about Panama.
 How she and her sister would play in the plantations, eating bananas and mangoes whenever they were hungry.
 How she used to swim in Lake Gatun but had to watch out for crocodiles.
 She sounded so wistful whenever she talked about it.”

 I asked a few more questions about Angie’s possible acquaintances or friends, but Zenobia had little more to offer.
 I stood to leave, thanking her for her time.